 War Child Netherlands is formed by a political lobby to serve a political cause – the cause of Bosnian independence and Western intervention.
 Mabel Wisse Smit remained four years on the Board of War Child sitting, until 1999, while she also worked at the EACPB.
 The two organizations shared an office for three consecutive addresses: War Child paid the rent of Lauriergracht Singel 126 and 118.

-Also Wisse Smit positioned the Amsterdam lawyer Phon van den Biesen in the administration of both the EACPB as War Child.
+Also, Wisse Smit positioned the Amsterdam lawyer Phon van den Biesen in the administration of both the EACPB as War Child.
 Van den Biesen was not an independent figure: he was a lawyer of the state of Bosnia.
-He along with Mohammed Sacirbey spoke at the International Court, when Bosnia accused Yugoslavia for genocide.
+He along with Mohammed Sacirbey spoke at the International Court when Bosnia accused Yugoslavia of genocide.

 Mabel Wisse Smit a was part of Bosnian Muslim lobby: until October 2003 that fact got little attention in the media.

 It is hard to imagine what kind of pro-Bosnian and anti-Serb hysteria reigned at that time.
 The Soviet Union had just gone down, and there was a great revival of nationalism.
 The war in Bosnia was portrayed as the new Holocaust, and opponents of the intervention were labelled as fascists.
 Especially the controversial ‘Serbian attack’ on Sarajevo was used to create a myth, and it was achieved through picturing the situation in Bosnia as a battle between good and evil, an attack on the culture, tolerance, on humanity, on the art, the literature, and the city.
 Even the special terminology a.e. word ‘urbicide’ (city murder) has been coined to describe it.